jpatel531/CV/README.md

 ###Latymer Upper School (2003 - 2010)
 #### Hammersmith, London

-* A*AA*A*A* at A-Level in Mathematics, Further Mathematics, German, English Literature, and History
+* A*AA*A*A* at A-Level in Mathematics, Further Mathematics, German, English Literature, and History.
 * 13 A*s at GCSE, in Classical Greek, Latin, French, German, Italian, Mathematics, Biology, Chemistry, Physics, English Language, English Literature, Geography and History.
-* A at FSMQ Additional Mathematics
+* A at FSMQ Additional Mathematics.

 ## Experience